geotribu/gischat/README.md

 > [!NOTE]
 > `ROOMS` environment variable is a comma-separated list of strings which represent the available chat rooms.
-> `RULES` environment variable describes the instance's rulesUseful information that users should know, even when skimming content.
+> `RULES` environment variable describes the instance's rules.
+Useful information that users should know, even when skimming content.
+> `MAX_IMAGE_SIZE` environment variable describes the max size of image in pixels.
+The server will resize images based on this value.
+> `MAX_GEOJSON_FEATURES` environment variable describes the max number of features allowed in a `geojson` message.
+If there is more feature, the message will not be considered and the server will respond with a `uncompliant` message.

 1. Install `docker` using [the official documentation](https://docs.docker.com/engine/install/)
 1. Create a `docker-compose.yaml` file on your server: